gnolang/gno/docs/getting-started/using-gnokey.md

 ```

 To understand how to use this subcommand better, let's write a simple "Hello world"
 [pure package](../concepts/packages.md).
-First create a folder which will store
+First, lets create a folder which will
-our example code.
+store our example code.

 ```bash
 └── example/